It’s been said that DA used digital marketing products as a disguise to lure innocent people into the system and recruit more people.

 There are a few reasons why I don’t like MLMs, at least in the way they are today:

-I don’t like feeling like I must run after people and recruit them (kinda feels like a sect too lol),
+I don’t like running after people and recruit them (kinda feels like a sect too lol),

 To me, affiliate marketing is simply helping Internet users what they are looking for, without feeling like a sleazy salesperson.